Boston Dynamics CEO on the company’s top 3 robots, AI, and viral videos

 Most cardboard box work is not automated.
 It’s backbreaking, monotonous, unpleasant work.
 Boston Dynamics sees a huge opportunity to automate this task with its mobile manipulation robot.
 “And so we have a robot that’s only goal in life is to be able to see, pick up, and position a box.”

-For those that have followed Boston Dynamics, Handle is the mobile version of Pick.
+For those who have followed Boston Dynamics, Handle is the mobile version of Pick.
 “It’s funny.
 I don’t talk about Pick that much, but we’re shipping Pick also.
 It’s in one location, designed to de-palletize, and before too long we’ll have palletizing.
 They both use the same vision systems now.
 So Pick has a 3D-vision system that can see boxes, that can see pallets.
 We have that on Handle now so that the robot can see where the boxes are in the environment.
 It can localize, pick up the box it wants, go over to somewhere else, [and] tuck it in with other boxes.”

 Handle is coming, but Spot is still the focus.
 When I asked Raibert how much of the company’s effort was focused on Spot, he said that it was about 50%.
 But that will quickly shift to Handle.

 “I think our biggest efforts are on Spot,” Raibert said.
 “We’re manufacturing it outside, but we’re managing all the manufacturing.
-It’s the first time we’ve manufactured something at scale beyond, five.
-So, before everything was a prototype.
+It’s the first time we’ve manufactured something at scale beyond five.
+So before, everything was a prototype.
 Now, there’s a lot of process involved in making, I said a thousand, so it’s a totally different beast.
 The plan is for Handle, which is a year and a half away, to use the people and the skill set that we’ve learned from Spot to manufacture it.”

 Eventually, Boston Dynamics hopes to build robots with all sorts of perception systems, actuation systems, planning systems, and so on.